dotnet/AspNetCore.Docs/aspnetcore/fundamentals/metapackage.md

 ---
 title: Microsoft.AspNetCore.All metapackage for ASP.NET Core 2.0
 author: Rick-Anderson
-description: The Microsoft.AspNetCore.All metapackage includes all supported ASP.NET Core and Entity Framework Core packages, along with their dependencies.
+description: The Microsoft.AspNetCore.All metapackage is not recommended for ASP.NET Core 2.1 and later.
 monikerRange: '>= aspnetcore-2.0'
 ms.author: riande
-ms.date: 09/20/2017
+ms.date: 09/20/2018
 uid: fundamentals/metapackage
 ---